- The results are comparative and on annual basis with Trovo seeing 715% year-over-year growth in Q3 2021

 Trovo Shoots for the Stars with 2021 Streaming Results

-Trovo is dubbed Tencent’s silent killer of Twitch.
+Trovo is dubbed the silent killer Twitch.
 While the platform is probably a long, long way off from actually doing any killing, it’s certainly posting steady growth over the last quarter, as per a new report by Rainmaker and StreamElements which looked into the latest streaming trends of 2021 in a joint report.

 Based on that report, Trovo is proving to be an impressive force in space.
 The total hours watched in the third quarter of 2021 increased by 715% compared to the hours watched in the third quarter of 2020.